glasperfan/explorer/README.md

 game will clear the transaction log, making it impossible to re-calculate the player resource distribution.

 Feel free to report any bug and/or PR a fix!

-## Thinking through the robber.

-Say there are 3 players.
-Player 1 is robbed twice, once by Player 2 and once by Player 3.
-Given initial resources, Player 1's row will look like:

-* Ore: 3 (1)
-* Grain: 1 (-1)
-* Wool: 1 (-1)
-* Brick: 0
-* Lumber: 0

-How can we "solve" the resource taken in this theft?
-Let's first focus on Player 1's actions.

-If Player 1 buys a dev card, their row looks like:

-* Ore: 2 (0)
-* Grain: 0 (-2)
-* Wool: 0 (-2)
-* Brick: 0
-* Lumber: 0

-The only way P1 could have done this is if both P2 and P3 had stolen ore.
-How do we encode this mathematically?

-We say "if the player builds something that requires"